Tanjung Batu, Indonesia: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Ensure that you get the necessary type.
-The majority of adapters available are just plugs and require your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most places.
+A plug adapter that supports outlet types C and F. Be careful to find the correct kind.
+The majority of adapters for sale now are simply plugs and require your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most countries.

 May